pseudoyu

 web3insights_ethshenzhen_demo

-The project mentioned above is an event I participated in Shenzhen over the weekend.
-It can be considered as the first Hackathon event I participated in as a formal contestant.
-I completed the demo after two nights of overnight work, wrote a basic speech outline and a few brief PPTs on-site, and finally delivered the demo speech.
-It was more tiring than I expected, and I finally had a good sleep on Sunday.
+The project mentioned above was part of an event I attended in Shenzhen over the weekend, which was actually my first serious participation as a contestant in a Hackathon.
+I stayed up two nights to finish the demo, wrote a basic speech outline and a few simple PPT slides on-site, and ultimately completed the demo presentation, which was more exhausting than I had imagined.
+I finally got a good night's sleep on Sunday.

-One night, the topic of skateboarding was brought up when I was helping my sister choose a skateboard.
-I had a late-night conversation with my senior sister about past experiences and various hobbies.
+One night, a conversation about choosing a skateboard for my sister led to a late-night discussion with my senior about past experiences and various hobbies.

-In fact, I have quite a few strange skill trees and hobbies.
-During my school years, I have participated in various sports, most of which I have mastered to some extent.
-I have been roller skating since elementary school and persisted in joining the roller skating club for nearly ten years.
-I also used those twisty skateboards to skate around the streets.
-I went to the swimming pool with my cousin and naturally learned how to swim.
-After college, I played photography, learned editing, flew drones throughout the school, and even set up a studio to study various lighting and scenes.
-I have done internships in auditing, and even started a company by myself, handling the registration, financial taxation, invoicing, corporate liquidation, and other processes for nearly two years without the help of intermediaries and accountants.
-In my work, I am also curious about various programming languages and frameworks, and I often try them out.
+I actually have quite a few quirky skills and interests.
+I have been involved in various sports during my school years, most of which I have managed to pick up; I have been roller skating since elementary school and participated in the roller skating club for nearly ten years; I used to ride around on a wobbly skateboard; I learned to swim naturally while playing at the swimming pool with my cousin; in college, I dabbled in photography, learned editing, flew drones around the campus, and even started a studio where I researched various lighting setups; I interned in auditing, and even managed the registration, financial reporting, invoicing, corporate tax declaration, and cancellation processes for my startup without the help of intermediaries or accountants for nearly two years; at work, I have been curious about various programming languages and frameworks, often trying new things.

-It seems that I have always had a tendency to learn in an unconventional way and stop when I have learned enough to meet my needs.
-For example, I like photography, and even when I started a studio for photography and video-related work, I had the idea of making it my career.
-However, over the years, it seems that I have not really learned systematically about composition, lighting, color, and photo editing.
-I have not laid a foundation in video shooting and editing from the perspective of drama theory and director's thinking.
-I only learn quickly when I need to use a certain technique or function.
-It is enough, but only just enough.
+I seem to have a tendency to learn in unconventional ways and to stop once I have learned just enough to meet my immediate needs, without much desire to delve deeper.
+For example, I like photography, and even when I was starting a studio related to photography and video, I had thoughts of making it my career, but over the years, I haven't really studied systematically in areas like composition, lighting, color, or photo editing.
+Video shooting and editing also lacked a foundation in dramatic theory or directorial thinking; I only learned quickly when I needed a specific skill or function, which was sufficient but only just enough.

-When I was very young, I transferred to Hangzhou and spent a lot of time making myself speak without a local accent.
-It took several years for my grades to gradually reach the upper-middle level, and I also experienced some discrimination or unfair treatment, which accumulated a lot of self-doubt in my heart.
-With the help of a good teacher in junior high school, my life and studies gradually improved.
+When I was very young, I transferred to Hangzhou and spent a lot of time trying to speak without a regional accent, and it took several years for my grades to gradually reach above average.
+I also experienced some discrimination and unfairness, accumulating a fair amount of insecurity.
+It wasn't until I encountered a great teacher in middle school that my life and studies began to get back on track.

-At this time, there was another kind of evaluation, "You must have worked hard to achieve xxx."
+At this point, there was another kind of evaluation: "You must have worked very hard to achieve xxx."

-I do not deny the importance of "hard work," but I often hear this evaluation, and I always feel a bit frustrated.
-It seems that even I myself think that I am not as good as others, but I have achieved more just because I work hard.
-This leads to a vicious cycle of Impostor syndrome.
+I do not deny the importance of "effort," but often being told this makes me feel somewhat defeated, as if even I believe that I am simply not as good as others, and that my achievements are merely the result of hard work, leading to a vicious cycle of Impostor syndrome.

-So I slowly started to not work so "hard" and seemed to prove to others and myself that I can easily do these things.
-Gradually, I also enjoyed it.
+So I gradually began to stop being so "hardworking," seemingly trying to prove to others and myself that I could "easily" accomplish these things, and gradually, I started to enjoy it.

-"I have achieved so much in the past, so I can definitely do it now."
+"I have accomplished so much in the past, so I can certainly do it now."

 love_record_400

-Although most interesting highlights are automatically synchronized in the "Yu's Life" Telegram channel, I will list some of them here, which feels more like a newsletter.
-I have also set up a microblog using Telegram Channel messages as the content source - "daily.pseudoyu.com", which makes browsing more convenient.
+Although most interesting inputs will automatically sync in the 「Yu's Life」 Telegram channel, I still selected a portion to list here, making it feel more like a newsletter.
+Additionally, I built a microblog using Telegram Channel messages as content sources — 「daily.pseudoyu.com」, which makes browsing more convenient.

 Favorites#